 Here’s everything you’ll need to make this chopped salad recipe along with how to prep.
 See the recipe card below for the exact quantities.

-- Olive Oil: With a dizzying array of all the different types and brands of olive oil at the grocery store, it's not always easy to select a good one.
-My favorite brand for everyday usage is California Olive Ranch--either the 100% California or the global blend.
-Both are considered "medium" which is what you want for this chopped salad recipe.
-With all the other flavors going on, anything "robust" or "bold" will be too intense for this recipe.
+- Olive Oil: With a dizzying array of all the different types and brands of olive oil at the grocery store, it’s not always easy to select a good one.
+My favorite brand for everyday usage is California Olive Ranch–either the 100% California or the global blend.
+Both are considered “medium” which is what you want for this chopped salad recipe.
+With all the other flavors going on in this chopped salad recipe, anything “robust” or “bold” will be too intense for this recipe.
 You can also blend a heartier olive oil with something neutral like canola, vegetable or grapeseed.